ragnarstolsmark/localstorage-migrator/README.md

 An example project can be found on GitHub: https://github.com/ragnarstolsmark/migratortest

+### Methods

-### migrate method
+### migrate
 The migrate method takes a an array of migrations, filters them by those who have already been applied and executes them in sequence.
 The applied migrations is then stored in local storage under a key called: "appliedMigrations".

-### other methods

 #### getAppliedMigrations